Ronda - Bullring

 Ronda's bullring, due to its history and architecture, to its character and beauty, is recognized as one of the oldest of Spain, and also as one the most monumental existing bullrings.

 Not by chance, Ronda is considered as one of the modern bullfighting's art bornplaces.
-This art was born in the 18th century , in a city where the Cavalry was alive and very popular, due to the existance of one corporation, whose main activity was to avoid the disappearance of the equestrian art.
-The defense needs of the territory aimed king Philip II to found at 1572 the Real Maestranza de Caballería de Ronda (Royal Cavalry Order of Ronda), for the maintainance at a good shape the use of horses.
+This art was born in the 18th century, in a city where the Cavalry was alive and very popular, due to the existance of one corporation, whose main activity was to avoid the disappearance of the equestrian art.
+The defense needs of the territory aimed king Philip II to found at 1573 the Real Maestranza de Caballería de Ronda, for the maintainance at a good shape the use of horses.
 In order to achieve this royal need, this Organization reserved one city space in for equestrian exercices, and, among them, as traditional in Spain, were the games of hability against bulls.

-At the 18th centuy the pedestrian bullfighters take the place of the horse knights at the bullfighting..
+At the 18th century the pedestrian bullfighters take the place of the horse knights at the bullfighting.
 At this age it appears in Ronda the Romero family, which, during three generations, brings the most singular bullfighters of that age.
 Among them, the most important was Pedro Romero (1754-1839), main and most representative figure of the Bullfighting Art.
 He retired after bringing to death to more than 5000 bulls without suffering any kind of injure.
-His character and personality achieved the respect and social aknoledgement of the bullfighter's trade, due to the addition of courage, hability and sthetical beauty that it brings.
+His character and personality achieved the respect and social acknowledgement of the bullfighter's trade, due to the addition of courage, hability and esthetical beauty that it brings.

-In the interior of the bull ring it is possible to visit the Bull Fighting museum, the Royal Saddlery from the house of Orleans and the collection of old fire arms.
+In the interior of the bull ring it is possible to visit the visit includes a permanent display telling the story of Ronda and the Real Maestranza, the Bullfighting and Royal Harness collections and the Equestrian Gallery.